NickvanDyke/eslint-plugin-react-you-might-not-need-an-effect/README.md

 ## 💬 Feedback

 The ways to (mis)use an effect in real-world code are practically endless!
-This plugin is not exhaustive, and minimizes false positives at the expense of occasional false negatives.
+This plugin is not exhaustive.
 If you encounter unexpected behavior or see opportunities for improvement, please open an issue.
 Your feedback helps improve the plugin for everyone!

 ## 📖 Learn More